rgehrsitz/rex/docs/decisions/REX-M7.md

 dead-letter count, and processing failures.
 Readiness requires Redis access, partition ownership, and the ability to make progress; liveness remains process-only.
+Queue statistics are sampled no more often than the Redis health-check interval (one query per second by default), independent of event throughput.

 The protocol follows the Redis guarantees documented for [Streams and consumer groups](https://redis.io/docs/latest/develop/data-types/streams/),